fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 * You’ve maybe been arrested before, for doing something you will never regret.
 * You are a fluent English speaker and live in the US.

-This is a full time position.
-Compensation is market rate and commensurate with skills and experience either through a contract rate or a salary (with full health care and dental benefits), depending on what works best for you.
+This is a full time position with Fight for the Future.
+The salary range is $70-100K annually, depending on experience with benefits including full health care, partially covered dental benefits, and training and mentoring with senior staff.
+If a contract set-up works better for you, we can discuss that too.

+Please click on the apply button below and fill out the application.
 When applying, please include where you heard about the opportunity.

 <a href="https://fightforthefuture.applytojob.com/apply/DDejLK7mHA" class="btn" target="_blank">Apply Now</a>